StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

 ![wrong_testset](https://github.com/StefanGerlach/CarND-Traffic-Sign-Classifier-Project/blob/master/images/incorrect_test.png "failures on testset")

-Most of the misclassifications are blurred or occluded images of traffic signs, but there are also some clearly readable images (limit 60 km/h).
+Most of the misclassifications are blurred or overlapped images of traffic signs, but there are also some clearly readable images (limit 60 km/h).
 Maybe the structured background misled the classifier.
 More data augmentation could help to tackle this problem.

 #### Evaluate completely new images